 Tee off with ocean views

-Thanks to Okinawa’s balmy year-round climate, its many unique golf courses can be accessed day in, day out.
-Think teeing off across emerald fairways with ocean views, and putting to holes that hug the top of windswept cliffs.
-Head to the north of Okinawa Island where golf resorts come with standout hotels.
+Head to the north of Okinawa Island, where golf resorts come with standout hotels.
+Thanks to Okinawa’s balmy year-round climate, its many unique golf courses can be accessed day in and day out.
+Think teeing off across emerald fairways with ocean views and putting into holes that hug the top of windswept cliffs.

 Pick up a new craft

-Part craft centre, part museum, the space offers a glimpse into traditions.
-Then sit down to create your own coaster, table runner or tapestry with tips from a local guru.
+What’s an ultimate Japan travel souvenir?
+Something you’ve made yourself.
+Which is possible when you sign up for a weaving workshop at Minsah Kogei Kan.
+Part craft centre, part museum, the space offers a glimpse into traditions where you can sit down to create your own coaster, table runner or tapestry with tips from a local artisan guru.

 Sip and savour local beer and ‘island sake’